• Skip to primary navigation

 Shrimp

-• Heat olive oil and butter in a large non-stick skillet over medium-high heat.
+• Heat olive oil and butter in a large, non-stick skillet over medium-high heat.
 Add garlic; cook for 30 seconds or until fragrant.
-Add Creole seasoning, Italian seasoning, salt and lemon juice.
+Add Creole seasoning, Italian seasoning, salt, and lemon juice.
 Stir to combine.

-• Working in batches, add shrimp being careful to not overcrowd.
+• Working in batches, add shrimp, being careful not to overcrowd.
 Cook for several minutes per side.
 Drain on paper towels.
 Repeat with remaining shrimp.
 (See Tip 8)

 Assembly

-• Insert a bamboo pick into parsley leaf and then into each shrimp.
+• Insert a bamboo pick into the parsley leaf and then into each shrimp.
 Place spinach leaf on grits round; insert skewered shrimp into grits round.
 Arrange the appetizers attractively on a serving plate and serve with lemon wedges.

 • Yield: 20 Shrimp and Grits Bites.